Our specialists team integrate these core services to help create lasting value and elevate the impact of every project.

 New Generation Tram Ergonomic Testing

 Developed and administered a comprehensive procedure to describe and guide the mock-up usability testing of the Next Generation Tram (NGT) through human factors and ergonomics.
 Testing was administered alongside Alstom, recruiting representative end users for the validation of ergonomic design and functionality of the tram.
 Users included Yarra Trams drivers and representative passengers from various populations.
 Our work formed part of the activities required for compliance and was structured as a set of guided activities, decomposed into tasks with questions and ratings and users.
 All procedures were developed and administered on full-scale mockups of the tram cabin and saloon, and were in line with human factors requirements, management plans, design verification matrices and human factors issues registers and logs.
-Outcome: Text
+Outcome: Evidence-based design validation that strengthened safety, usability, and accessibility, informing downstream operations and training.

 Wayfinding concepts for underground stations